TimeMachine1994/081925-SvelteTweb/Old Docs01/082025-master-tech-doc.md

 -   **Data Duplication:** To improve performance, some data may be duplicated (e.g., adding `creatorDisplayName` to the `memorials` collection).
 -   **Collection Consolidation:** The `userEventConfigurations`, `eventConfigs`, and `privateNotes` collections may be consolidated to simplify queries.
 -   **Indexing Review:** Firestore indexes will be reviewed and optimized for SvelteKit's data fetching patterns.
--   **Memorial Photos:** A `photos` field (array of strings) has been added to the `memorials` collection.
-This array stores the public download URLs for each image uploaded to a specific memorial, linking the Firestore document to the files in Firebase Storage.
+-   **Event Photos:** A `photos` field (array of strings) has been added to the `memorials` collection.
+This array stores the public download URLs for each image uploaded to a specific event, linking the Firestore document to the files in Firebase Storage.

 ## 4. Authentication and Authorization